Are the current meat prices butchering your grocery budget? If so, there's plenty you can do about it. Here are 14 simple ways to save money on meat.

 Do some research to find out if there are any butcher shops, farmers or meat lockers in your area that sell meat below the grocery store price.

 Stock Up Around the Holidays

-Fill your freezer with turkey and ham around Thanksgiving, Christmas or Easter.
-Holiday sales will push these meats down to their cheapest advertised price of the year.
+Fill your freezer with turkey and ham around big holidays if your budget allows.
+Holiday sales will push these meats down to their lowest advertised price of the year.
 For an even sweeter deal, wait until the week after these holidays.
 Any remaining inventory is sure to get marked down quickly.